 Related Article: ASME 2019 Code Changes include UG-44 Incorporation of Code Case 2901

-What Other Codes Should I Be Aware of When Designing for Global Markets?
+What Other Design Codes Should I Be Aware of When Fabricating for Global Markets?

 While there are several rules developed by countries with recognized technical expertise in the subject, the code that is the most internationally recognized and the most used is Section VIII "Pressure Vessels" of the BPVC of ASME.
 Other than ASME, the other most commonly used codes for pressure vessels are below: